 If you’re planning a web development project, make sure that the developer is well-versed in Python web frameworks such as Django (the most popular one), Flask, Bottle, Tornado, and Pyramid.
 For more information about these frameworks, check out these posts:

 Python comes in handy for data science projects that deal with Machine Learning (ML), data analysis and visualization, and Natural Language Processing (NLP).
-If you’re hiring a Python expert for a data science project, pay more attention to their knowledge about particular libraries and tools such as Scikit Learn, NumPy, TensorFlow, SciPy, and Pandas.
+If you’re hiring a Python expert for a data science project, pay more attention to their knowledge about particular machine learning libraries and tools such as Scikit Learn, NumPy, TensorFlow, SciPy, and Pandas.
 If you’re project has a strong NLP component, make sure that the candidate knows these best Python NLP libraries.

 What to ask during the interview